-Coastal Alabama Community College has achieved serious applicant accreditation status for the Medical Laboratory Technology program through the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-Students' eligibility to take some certification examinations may depend on whether or not the program achieves "serious applicant" status.
+Coastal Alabama Community College's Medical Laboratory Technology program has been awarded five years of initial accreditation through the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Completion of the AAS degree is not contingent on passing an external certification or licensure exam.